SantiiRepair/biosurf-api/report/README.md

-### Report
+## Report

-This is a simple web service that checks if a given text contains any obscene words.
-It's built with Go and uses the Gin web framework.
+This is a simple service that checks if a given text contains any obscene words.
+It's built with Go and uses the Gin framework.

 ### Usage